pendulum-chain/spacewalk/clients/README.md

 ```

 **Note** that when running the integration test the console might show errors like

 ```
 ERROR vault::redeem: Error while sending request: error sending request for url (https://horizon-testnet.stellar.org/accounts/GA6ZDMRVBTHIISPVD7ZRCVX6TWDXBOH2TE5FAADJXZ52YL4GCFI4HOHU): error trying to connect: dns error: cancelled
 ```

 but this does not mean that the test fails.
 The `test_redeem` integration test only checks if a `RedeemEvent` was emitted and terminates afterwards.
 This stops the on-going withdrawal execution the vault client started leading to that error.
 The withdrawal execution is tested in the `test_execute_withdrawal` unit test instead.

 ## Updating the metadata

 ```
 cargo install subxt-cli

+// fetching from an automatically detected local chain subxt metadata -f bytes > runtime/metadata-{your-chain-name}.scale

-subxt metadata -f bytes > runtime/metadata-standalone.scale
+// fetching from a specific chain subxt metadata -f bytes --url http://{chain-url} > runtime/metadata-{your-chain-name}.scale
 ```

 ## Troubleshooting